Brilliant Earth Review | Read Before Buying

 1 carat, G color, VS2 clarity lab-grown diamond:

-The price of lab grown diamonds has fallen significantly in the last year, which makes them an attractive proposition.
+The price of lab grown diamonds has fallen significantly in the last year, while natural diamond prices are increasing, which makes them an attractive proposition.
 Read our article on lab-grown diamonds for a full explanation of the pros and cons of lab grown stones.

 If you’re looking for a lab-grown stone, Brilliant Earth offer a wide selection (over 80,000), including a good selection of less common cuts.
 At the time of writing, there are over 4,000 lab-grown emerald cut diamonds available – a greater choice than most retailers offer.

-One excellent feature of Brilliant Earth’s lab grown diamond selection is that when a lab grown center diamond is chosen, settings that feature diamond side stones can also use lab grown diamonds.
+One feature of Brilliant Earth’s lab grown diamond selection that I really liked is that when a lab grown center diamond is chosen, I was shown settings that feature diamond side stones.

 While the setting above automatically changed to ‘lab diamond engagement ring’ to signify that the side stones are lab grown, not every setting does this.

 However, most can have lab-grown diamonds used, but it may have to be requested, as the Brilliant Earth live chat confirmed:

 While I would normally recommend a GIA reports for natural diamonds, at present IGI reports are far more common across the industry for lab-grown stones.
 The reason for this is that IGI reports give a more detailed grading for lab-grown diamonds than GIA reports: while the IGI report would tell you that a lab grown diamond is a G color and VS2 clarity, for the same diamond, GIA would only tell you that it is ‘near colorless’ and ‘very slightly included’.
 The IGI report is therefore much more helpful to help you identify the exact specs of a diamond and compare stones on a like-for-like basis.